 What we don’t: Design takes some time to get used to.

 Petzl’s Ange Finesse represents one of the biggest advances in carabiner technology to date.
-The single-bar, keylocking gate not only is lighter than more conventional designs but also makes for incredibly smooth clipping, both on the bolt and rope sides.
+The single-bar, keylocking gate is not only lighter than more conventional designs but also makes for incredibly smooth clipping, both on the bolt and rope sides.
 In short, you’d be hard-pressed to find another quickdraw that offers this kind of performance at such a low weight.
 For this reason, the Ange Finesse is a superb one-quiver draw and one of our favorite models for longer routes and onsight single-pitch sport climbing alike.
 Its small nose fits into old bolt hangers and small pins too, which is great for climbing in areas like Yosemite or Joshua Tree.

 See the Petzl Ange Finesse

-8. DMM Alpha Sport ($29 - $30)
+10. DMM Alpha Sport ($30 - $31)

 DMM Alpha VW Sport climbing quickdraw 2020Best use: Sport climbing